repomansez/jpvc-convert/README.md

 A Linux tool to convert any GTA: Vice City version to the Japanese version of the game - based on zoton2's script but for Linux.

+This script is feature-complete, so it should still work even if no commit has been made for years.

 The usage of this tool is allowed on the official speedrun.com leaderboards.

 ## Dependencies